 Providers need to make data governance a core component of their IT security strategy.
 As Finn reinforced: “Think of data as a flow — how you get it, who uses it once it’s inside, who can access it at one point and what role do they have to be in.”

 You also need to appreciate that health IT security is getting more specialized.
 Even though cardiologists and dermatologists both have MD after their name, you wouldn’t turn to the dermatologist for chest pain.
 Similarly, your IT team must possess the right skills for different security requirements.

-These trends, though by no means exhaustive, pose challenges to health IT security and patient privacy.
-At the same time, they represent tremendous opportunities to treat healthcare security more holistically.
+Health IT trends are constantly changing to meet the needs of healthcare organizations and providers.
+While these trends may pose certain concerns to security and patient privacy, it has also helped lead to greater opportunities to treat healthcare security more holistically while increasing the level of security at the same time.
 The end result will be better ways to manage data in our efforts to improve patient outcomes and lower healthcare costs.

 Health IT trends are helping organizations become more agile with their operations and increase their revenue and quality of care in the process.
 While you shouldn’t be afraid of these growing technologies, it’s important to not ignore the trends coming and to be prepared to take advantage of them as best you can.
 Facilities who ignore these trends will end up falling behind in the long run.